VACV246 Film Production II

 - V. Other Pertinent Information

 - Work outside of class is required.
 Film equipment is available to students enrolled in this class.
 Equipment sign-out procedures are reviewed in class, and procedures include equipment damage and late fees.
-There is a lab fee required for this class.

 - VI.
 Catalog Course Description